-A perfect MCAT score, in the real sense, means the maximum score that a student can obtain throughout all the sections put together.
-The perfect MCAT score that a student can obtain is 45T.
+A perfect score in MCAT, in the real sense, means the maximum score that a student can obtain throughout all the sections put together.
+The perfect score that a student can obtain is 45T.
 The first part of the score (45) means the score obtained in the three sections leaving the Writing Sample section and the appended alphabetic grade (T) is the highest score obtained in the Writing Sample section.
-However, perfect MCAT score is really very hard to achieve.
+However, this high a score is really very hard to achieve.

 The Meaning of Perfect MCAT Score

-A score of 35 helps you to comfortably achieve a 95 percentile score, which means that you cannot practically achieve a perfect MCAT, score (45).
-At least, aiming at the perfect MCAT score would help you land up in the 99.9th percentile.
-So, considering the score percentiles, a score ranging between 42 and 45 can be considered as a perfect MCAT score.
+A score of 35 helps you to comfortably achieve a 95 percentile score, which means that you cannot practically achieve a score of 45.
+At least, aiming at the perfect test score would help you land up in the 99.9th percentile.
+So, considering the score percentiles, a score ranging between 42 and 45 can be considered as a perfect score in MCAT.